Cardiovascular Risk Factors in Severely Obese Teens | Journal Scan

 The investigators concluded that numerous CVD risk factors are observed among adolescents who are severely obese.
 Increased BMI and male sex were associated with specific risk factors.

 These data suggest that even younger patients who are obese have cardiovascular risk factors.
 Furthermore, such risk factors were more prevalent with increasing BMI.
 Understanding change in risk factors after bariatric surgery in teens will add to current understanding of treatment of severe obesity among adolescents.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Diet
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertriglyceridemia, Lipid Metabolism, Diet

 Keywords: Adolescent, Bariatric Surgery, Blood Pressure, Body Mass Index, C-Reactive Protein, Cardiovascular Diseases, Cohort Studies, Diabetes Mellitus, Dyslipidemias, Fasting, Glucose, Hyperinsulinism, Longitudinal Studies, Metabolic Syndrome X, Obesity, Morbid, Obesity, Prevalence, Prospective Studies, Risk, Risk Factors, Triglycerides

 < Back to Listings